PeterXiao/spotfire/README.md

 <a name="creating"\>
 ### Creating the Visualization

-Creating a visualization is simple within Plotly.
-Within the example, data are first loaded into the data variable.
-The call to render the heatmap is one line of code:
+Creating a visualization is simple with Plotly.
+Within the example, we first load data into the `data` variable.
+The call to render the heatmap is a single line of code:

 `Plotly.plot(‘plotlyWrapper’,data,layout);`

+where `plotlyWrapper` is the div container name, `data` is the variable with our data in it and `layout` specifies the layout of the Plotly visualization.

 <a name="parameters_plotly"/>
 ### Passing/Receiving Parameters

-Since the plotlyWrapper is a div located on the same page as the Spotfire Web Player visualization, parameters can be quickly retrieved and passed to be used between the two applications.
+Since the `plotlyWrapper` is a div located on the same page as the Spotfire Web Player visualization, parameters can be quickly retrieved and passed to be used between the two applications.

 Within the Spotfire Web Player, the marked value is stored in a variable called `markedSpotfireValue`. this variable can be accessed within the Plotly visualization as well.
 For example, `console.log(“Marked value: “ + markedSpotfireValue)` will display the markedValue within the console.